Skip to main content

 In summary, the things you've done here are:

-• build.gradle having valid Kotlin language settings and slack-api-client as a dependency
+• ✅ Updated build.gradle to have valid Kotlin language settings and slack-api-client as a dependency

 You may want to build the latest revision on your own.
-In the case of building from source, go with the following steps.
+In the case of building from source, execute the following commands in your terminal.

 git clone git@github.com:slackapi/java-slack-sdk.git